MicrosoftDocs/dynamics-365-project-operations/articles/project-management/external -scheduling.md

 When a project has enabled external scheduling, it is incumbent upon the customer to define the data for all work breakdown structure (WBS) related entities including tasks, team members, resource assignments and dependencies.

 ![](media/projectplanningdatamodel.png)

-## Validations

-When accessing the tracking grid, the following validations remain in place and are enforced regardless of project mode:

-- Need DEVS input

 ## Functional Limitations